luiszugasti/ryersonbikes.com/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# Ryerson University Bike Club
+# Ryerson University Cycling Club

-## The Ryerson Cycling Club aims to bring all Ryersonian Cyclists together on social rides, expeditions and more, across the city of Toronto and beyond.
+## The Ryerson University Cycling Club aims to bring Ryerson cyclists together on social rides, expeditions and more, across the city of Toronto and beyond.